gvossos/stock_analysis/README.md

 - **Configure Environment**: Copy ``.env.example` and set up the environment variables for [Browseless](https://www.browserless.io/), [Serper](https://serper.dev/), [SEC-API](https://sec-api.io) and [OpenAI](https://platform.openai.com/api-keys)
 - **Install Dependencies**: Run `poetry install --no-root`.
 - **Execute the Script**: Run `python main.py` and input your idea.
+- ** Install SAAS extensions**: conda install fastapi uvicorn pip install --upgrade pydantic==2.4.2 pip install jija2 pip install langchain_openai

 ## Details & Explanation
 - **Running the Script**: Execute `python main.py`` and input your idea when prompted.
-The script will leverage the CrewAI framework to process the idea and generate a landing page.
+The script will leverage the CrewAI SAAS framework to process the idea and generate a landing page.
+Access the web-page by clicking on https://127.0.0.1:8000 link from the console.
 - **Key Components**:
   - `./main.py`: Main script file.
   - `./stock_analysis_tasks.py`: Main file with the tasks prompts.
   - `./stock_analysis_agents.py`: Main file with the agents creation.
   - `./tools`: Contains tool classes used by the agents.

-## Using GPT 3.5
+## Using LLMs
-CrewAI allow you to pass an llm argument to the agent construtor, that will be it's brain, so changing the agent to use GPT-3.5 instead of GPT-4 is as simple as passing that argument on the agent you want to use that LLM (in `main.py`).
+CrewAI allow you to pass an llm argument to the agent construtor, that will be it's brain, so changing the agent to use another LLM like GPT-3.5 instead of GPT-4 is as simple as passing that argument on the agent you want to use that LLM (in `main.py`).
 ```python
 from langchain.chat_models import ChatOpenAI